 It matters alot.

-In these challenging times, store it's easy to focus intently on improving your internal processes.
-When that happens at the expense of your clients, more about you will miss out on obvious growth opportunities.
+In these challenging times, it’s easy to focus intently on improving your internal processes.
+When that happens at the expense of your clients, you will miss out on obvious growth opportunities.
 Your strategic growth plan becomes little more than an academic exercise.

 My meeting with Zappos CEO Tony Hsieh (see videos below) reinforced my belief that it is possible to balance your internal planning activities with your client-focused marketing and selling initiatives.

 As I mentioned in last week’s EnergizeNews, Zappos has created a shoe and clothing juggernaut generating $1B in sales in 2008.
 And their methods of creating a customer-obsessed culture are downright unconventional and refreshing.